apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### May 3th, 2021: Apache Jackrabbit 2.12.x deprecated
+The Apache Jackrabbit Team has decided to drop support and deprecate the 2.12 branch of Apache Jackrabbit.
+Branch, tags and releases will still be available for future references, but will not show up on the download page anymore.
+Users are encouraged to upgrade to the latest stable versions (2.20 for Java 8, 2.14 for Java 7).

 #### April 13th, 2021: Apache Jackrabbit 2.21.6 released
 Apache Jackrabbit 2.21.6 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the